omarboukhris/melo-fwk/README.md

 ## Getting started

 This project is a quantitative trading backtest ecosystem.
-Common statistics and finance knowledge is required in order to use it properly to build a portfolio.
+Common statistics knowledge is required in order to use it properly to build a portfolio.
-Advanced knowledge of software engineering, statistics and finance is required in order to extend melo to your specific needs.
+Advanced knowledge of software engineering and statistics is required in order to extend melo to your specific needs.

 ## Name